nestjsx/nest-router/lib/README.md

 , the `CatsModule` is a child of `NinjaModule` so it will be prefixed by `/ninja/cats/` path insted. and so `DogsModule`.

-> See example folder for more information.
+> See examples folder for more information.

 #### Example Folder Project Structure